 Includes raw lists of historical ASNs (e.g., AS15169), IP addresses (e.g., 203.0.113.5), and nameserver shifts (e.g.,

-) with timestamps (e.g., 2025-09-01 10:00 CDT).Analyze raw ASN data to detect a recent hop to an unexpected provider, such as a shift to AS207713 on 2025-09-02, indicating potential fast-flux activity.
+ns1.example.comtons2.example.com) with timestamps (e.g., 2025-09-01 10:00 CDT).Analyze raw ASN data to detect a recent hop to an unexpected provider, such as a shift to AS207713 on 2025-09-02, indicating potential fast-flux activity.

 Web Search tab

 Shows unprocessed values like a Certificate’s Issuer Common Name (e.g., “Let’s Encrypt”) or a Header’s Server field (e.g., “Apache/2.4.41”).
-For example, a Favicon md5 might be d41d8cd98f00b204e9800998ecf8427e.

-Verify a suspicious HTML Body ssdeep hash to detect phishing content that differs from expected patterns.
+Verify a suspicious HTML Body ssdeep Hash to detect phishing content that differs from expected patterns.

 Dangling DNS tab